 Central Park is a New York City icon.
 This world-famous green space welcomes over 40 million visitors each year.

-If you are interested in photography, head to Central Park, widely regarded as one of the most photogenic spots in NYC.
+If you are interested in photography, head to Central Park, widely regarded as one of the most photogenic spots in NYC, especially for nature lovers.

-This post includes six must-see Central Park photography locations organized into a self-guided walking tour to include on your New York City itinerary.
+This post includes the best Central Park photo spots organized into a self-guided walking tour to include on your New York City itinerary.

 If you want to make the most of a specific amount of time, you can join one of our pay-what-you-like walking tours.
 We offer: